semihkacmaz/CoNFiLD/README.md

         |
         |-- valid_data.npy # validation data
         ```
-## Download data & trained model
-* The data associated with this code can be downloaded [here](https://doi.org/10.5281/zenodo.14037782)
-* The trained model parameters associated with this code can be downloaded [here](https://zenodo.org/records/14058363)

 ## Issues?
 * If you have an issue in running the code please [raise an issue](https://github.com/jx-wang-s-group/CoNFiLD/issues)